spiral/docs/application/services.md

 can (concider Service class as RAD sugar).

 ## Testing Models
-To cover services which use shared bindings with tests you only need to mock needed bindings in a container passed into your service, let's try to create simple test for our model:
+To cover services, which use shared bindings, with tests you only need to mock needed bindings in a container passed into your service constructor, let's try to create simple test for our model:

 ```php
 class BlogServiceTest extends TestCase